 If there is a cybersecurity incident or data breach, certain things need to happen.
 There needs to be a reasonable investigation into what happened, to determine the facts.
 This can be time consuming, stressful, and costly.
 As in all areas, facts matter.
 Was data breached, which data, when, and how to prevent it from happening again.
 Based upon the facts, applicable laws need to be evaluated.
 Notification to affected parties and reporting to government might be required.
 That is a difficult position to be in, notifying others that your security was breached, and personal information compromised.

 Summing up the above in simple terms, organizations need to achieve reasonable security, investigate a potential data breach, and then comply with any reporting obligations.

 Each state and regulator has their own rules, and that can create some confusion.
 Terminology may vary, but remember that any rule can impost the above obligations, even if it is titled as a law relating to cybersecurity, information security, data breach, security breach, privacy, and more.
 Within each rule are sets of definitions and triggers for reporting.
 At their heart, they protect information which can be used to assume a victim's identity, but they may call it it "Personal Identifying Information", "Personal Information", "Personal Data" or other term, and the definitions will vary.

+Improving cybersecurity is the key to preventing data breaches.
 How does an organization attain and exceed "reasonable security"?
-I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and looking for continual improvement.
+I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and pursuing continual improvement.

 This is a brief summary with some simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
-I cite to this article and it is for myself, students, clients, potential clients, and others in need of information.
 It is not legal advice nor consulting advice, and is not tailored to your circumstances.

 - Cybersecurity and Privacy for You and Your Organization